ge-high-assurance/VERDICT/docs/README.md

 ## 3. Run VERDICT

-Now you are ready to run the VERDICT plugin on an AADL model.
-You can use one of the example AADL models in the extern.zip file you unpacked (for example, "extern/examples/DeliveryDrone") and use OSATE's "File > Import... > General > Existing Projects into Workspace" wizard to import that model into your OSATE workspace.
+Now you are ready to run our VERDICT plugin on an AADL model.
+You can pick one of the example AADL models in the extern.zip file you unpacked (for example, "extern/examples/DeliveryDrone") and use OSATE's "File > Import... > General > Existing Projects into Workspace" wizard to import that model into your OSATE workspace.
 You can open the model's